-- Students receiving financial aid must check with the Financial Aid and Scholarships Office for continued financial aid eligibility.
+- Students receiving financial aid must check with the Office of Financial Aid and Scholarships for continued financial aid eligibility.

 - Any student who discontinues a course at any time without officially dropping the course is subject to a grade of “F.”

-The number of credit hours carred per semester indicates a student’s enrollment status.
+The number of credit hours carried per semester indicates a student’s enrollment status.

 - Full Time—a student carries 12 or more credits per semester and must complete 24 credits in an academic year.